 First, you should write down your policy regarding the tracking system.
 Explain what it will and will not be used for, and goals you hope to achieve through installing the system.
 Distribute this to the company along with the outlined benefits of having GPS in your fleet.

 Next, discuss these benefits with your employees.
-Explain how they will directly benefit the drivers, such as increased productivity, ease of delivery, and monetary bonuses.
-Let them know the money you save from the system can be passed on to them through bonuses.
+Explain how they will directly benefit the drivers, such as increased productivity, ease of delivery, and monetary incentives for them as well.
+The money you save from the system can be passed on to them through bonuses each month.

 Also, explain to your drivers you will not be monitoring their every move every minute of the day, nor would you have the time.
 While some may be leery, they will come to realize you have too many tasks on your plate to monitor them 24/7.

 We hope this article has helped in your decision to install a GPS tracking system for your fleet.
 If you have any questions about our fleet tracking systems, please call us at (855) 999-7828 or request a free quote today.